Structuring a Compensation Framework for Clinical Research

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will review the status of, and recent developments in, the laws implicated by clinical research relationships, and provide guidance to healthcare counsel to create a framework for smart research funding and compensation planning.
+This CLE course will review the status of, and recent developments in, the laws implicated by clinical research relationships, and provide guidance to healthcare counsel to create a framework for smart research funding and compensation planning.

 - Physicians and clinical research activity

 - Areas of risk

 - Best practices for creating a framework for compensation

 - Factors to consider

 - Regulatory enforcement environment

 - Role of fair market value in clinical research budgeting